 Dave Arnold, a budding food writer and inventor, starts with a question: "Why isn't there a Smithsonian-scale museum of food and drink?"
 He begins laying out his vision for the Museum of Food and Drink.

 Dave holds an inaugural get-the-ball-rolling fundraiser to start the Museum of Food and Drink.
 Wylie Dufresne, Christina Tosi, David Chang, Mark Ladner, and Carlo Mirarchi, among others, pitch in.

 2012: Moving Forward

-Peter Kim quits his job as an attorney and becomes MOFAD's first executive director.
+Peter J. Kim quits his job as an attorney and becomes MOFAD's first executive director.
 Emma Boast volunteers to join the effort.
-They generate support for the museum, establishing a Culinary Board of some of the country's most distinguished chefs.
+They generate support for the museum, recruiting some of the country's most distinguished chefs.

 The museum launches a Kickstarter campaign to fund its first exhibition, BOOM!
 The Puffing Gun and the Rise of Cereal.
 The campaign raises over $100,000 from more than 830 backers – the most ever raised by a museum on Kickstarter.

 MOFAD begins touring a giant 1930s-era cereal puffing gun around the city.
 Over 10,000 people come to see live demonstrations of the machine, discover the history of cereal, and taste freshly puffed grains.
 BOOM! draws accolades from The New Yorker and The Wall Street Journal, among other publications.

 2014: MOBILE MUSEUM

 MOFAD is a museum on wheels.
 In addition to BOOM!, the museum holds MOFAD Roundtable debates around New York City, taking on controversial issues such as the soda ban, GMOs, and the future of meat.
 The museum's community of supporters grows.